cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 | CBOR        | 82 01 82 02 03                                                                                        | 9f 01 82 02 03 ff                            |
 {: #concise title='Examples for Different Levels of Conciseness' cols='l 40l 40l'}

-# Changes from RFC 7049

-As discussed in the introduction, this document is a revised edition of RFC 7049, with editorial improvements, added detail, and fixed errata.
-This document formally obsoletes RFC 7049, while keeping full compatibility of the interchange format from RFC 7049.
-This document does not create a new version of the format.

 # Well-formedness errors and examples {#errors}

 There are three basic kinds of well-formedness errors that can occur